From BR Bullpen

 Biographical Information

-First baseman Justin Howard has played in the Pittsburgh Pirates system since 2010 (through 2013).
+First baseman Justin Howard played in the Pittsburgh Pirates system from 2010 to 2014.

 Howard was All-State as a high school senior.
 He hit .395 with 53 RBI and 21 steals in 53 games in junior college in 2008.
 Transferring to UNM, he hit .309/.376/.546 as a junior.
 He was superb as a senior (.456/.510/.709, 32 2B, 77 R, 72 RBI in 59 G), one of the top producers in NCAA Division I. He led the Mountain West Conference in average and OBP, was second to C.J.
 Cron in slugging, led in runs, led in hits (119, 20 ahead of anyone else), led in total bases, led in doubles (6 ahead of another future Pirate minor leaguer, Matt Curry), was second in RBI (9 behind Cron) and tied for 6th in walks (31) while only striking out 18 times.
 His school made the NCAA tournament for the first time in 48 years.
 In NCAA Division I, he had the highest average (less than one hit ahead of Jace Brinkerhoff), tied Wes Cunningham for 11th in runs, was second in doubles (one behind Joel Blake), tied for 43rd in RBI, led in hits (one ahead of Brinkerhoff), tied Jeremy Baltz for 9th in total bases, was 27th in OBP (between Nick Martini and Kevin Quaranto) and 48th in slugging (between Adam Eaton and Ryan Durrence).
 Despite being the national leader in average, he didn't even make All-Conference, as Curry was picked at 1B and Cron at DH.